Chic Harley: All-around athlete

 In addition to his football exploits, Harley also lettered in baseball, basketball, and track.
-He was an outfielder in baseball, a guard in basketball, and a sprinter in track.
+He was an outfielder in baseball, a guard in basketball, a sprinter in track, and one of the first lifeguards for the Olentangy Park swimming pool.
 Harley was a member of the 1917 Big Ten baseball championship team.
 On the track field, Harley set a conference record in the 50-yard dash.

 Professional career and illness

 Following his college playing career, Harley was contacted by George Halas to play for the NFL team Halas was organizing, a team that would ultimately become the Chicago Bears.
-Harley's brother, Bill Harley, negotiated a contract that was to give Chic Harley one-third ownership of the team.
+Harley's brother, sportswriter Bill Harley — believed by gridiron historian John Carroll to have been the first agent in American professional football history — negotiated a contract that was to give Chic Harley one-third ownership of the team.
 However, that contract was voided when a physical revealed health impairments resultant from Harley's time in the war.
 At the time he was diagnosed with Dementia praecox, a chronic, deteriorating psychotic disorder characterized by rapid cognitive disintegration, usually beginning in the late teens or early adulthood."

 Harley ultimately became hospitalized at the Veteran's Administration Hospital in Danville, Illinois, where he was a patient for the remainder of his life.

 Later life and death

 Harley returned to Columbus in 1949 for a tribute at Ohio Stadium.
 The Ohio State University Marching Band adapted their famous "Script Ohio" formation to spell out the name "Chic."
 By 2009 that performance remained the only time that the formation has been altered.
-Harley died of pneumonia in 1974 at the age of 79.
+Harley died of pneumonia in 1974 at the age of 78.
 His pallbearers were the five Ohio State football captains at the time; Archie Griffin, Arnie Jones, Steve Myers, Neal Colzie, Pete Cuzick and tackle Kurt Schumacher.
 Chic's final resting place is located at Union Cemetery along the Olentangy River, about two miles north of the Ohio State University campus.

 Honors

 Harley was among the first induction class of the Ohio State Varsity O Hall of Fame in 1977.

 Ohio State began honoring players by retiring their numbers in 1999.
-Jersey numbers were more fluid in Harley's era, changing from game to game, but the University decided to honor Harley by retiring the final number he wore for Ohio State, #47.
+Jersey numbers were more fluid in Harley's era, changing from game to game, but the university decided to honor Harley by retiring the final number he wore for Ohio State, #47.
 The ceremony was held at halftime of a game with Penn State on October 30, 2004.
 Ironically, that number was worn by Harley in the only collegiate game he lost.
 Many believe it would have been more appropriate to retire #10, which was the number Harley wore while defeating Michigan.

 To this day, East High School still plays on the same field that Harley played on in the 1910s, which has been named Harley Field in his honor.

 The Chic Harley Award is presented by the Touchdown Club of Columbus to the College Football Player of the Year.